tarantool/metrics/doc/monitoring/metrics_reference.rst

 Synchro
 -------

-Show the current state of a synchronous replication.
+Shows the current state of a synchronous replication.

 ..  _metrics-reference-synchro: